yaekobboru/Election_Analysis/README.md

   The purpose of this analysis is to complete the election audit of a recent local congressional election in colorado. election results csv file, python 3.7.1, and visual code utilized to apply codes and generate final reports.
-  Tom a colorado board of election employee require to see the output of the following.
+  Tom a Colorado board of election employee require to see the output of the following.

    1. Reporting total number of votes cast.
    2. Voter count for each county and percentage of votes from each county out of the total count